 The world of the European Middle Ages was beset by superstition, ignorance, and religious bamboozlement.
-Women of this time period had it especially bad.
+Women of this time had it especially bad.
 Many were subject to arranged marriage and denied education.
 The monastic life, like that of a cloistered nun, was one of the only ways a woman could get an education in the Middle Ages.

 One such educated, medieval woman was the German abbess, religious mystic, and musician known as Hildegard of Bingen (1098-1179 CE).